Claude Lévi-Strauss: The Savage Mind

-In 1962, Lévi-Strauss published what is for many people his most important work, La Pensée sauvage, translated into English as The Savage Mind.
+In 1962, Lévi-Strauss published what is for many people his most important work, La Pensée sauvage, translated into English as The Savage Mind (and later as Wild Thought).
 The French title is an untranslatable pun, as the word pensée means both 'thought' and 'pansy', while sauvage has a range of meanings different from English 'savage'.
 Lévi-Strauss supposedly suggested that the English title be Pansies for Thought, borrowing from a speech by Ophelia in Shakespeare's Hamlet (Act IV, Scene V).
 French editions of La Pensée Sauvage are often printed with an image of wild pansies on the cover.

 The Savage Mind discusses not just "primitive" thought, a category defined by previous anthropologists, but also forms of thought common to all human beings.
 The first half of the book lays out Lévi-Strauss's theory of culture and mind, while the second half expands this account into a theory of history and social change.
 This latter part of the book engaged Lévi-Strauss in a heated debate with Jean-Paul Sartre over the nature of human freedom.
 On the one hand, Sartre's existentialist philosophy committed him to a position that human beings fundamentally were free to act as they pleased.
 On the other hand, Sartre also was a leftist who was committed to ideas such as that individuals were constrained by the ideologies imposed on them by the powerful.
 Lévi-Strauss presented his structuralist notion of agency in opposition to Sartre.
 Echoes of this debate between structuralism and existentialism eventually inspired the work of younger authors such as Pierre Bourdieu.